twbs/bootstrap/docs/layout/media.md

 group: layout
 ---

-Abstract object styles for building custom components (like blog comments, Tweets, etc) that feature a left- or right-aligned image alongside textual content.
+Abstract object styles for building custom components (like blog comments, Tweets, etc) that feature a left- or right-aligned piece of content alongside textual content.

 ## Contents